 No. 5 Skim a stone

-Have you ever stood at the glittering water’s edge and watched a stone skip across the surface?
-Adventure no. 5 on our list of '50 things to do before you're 11¾' is skimming a stone.
-It’s a tricky skill to master, but if you’ve got a steady arm and a keen eye, you’ll soon learn how to skim a stone.
+Have you ever stood at the water’s edge and watched a stone skip across the surface?
+Adventure no. 5 on our list of ‘50 things to do before you’re 11¾’ is skimming a stone.
+It’s a tricky skill to master, but if you’ve got a steady arm and a keen eye, you’ll soon learn how to do it.

 What you need

-Flat stones that you can easily hold in your hand - not too tiny or too large.
+- Flat stones that you can easily hold in your hand - not too small or too large.
 Pebbly beaches are usually best for picking up skimming stones.

 Making the magic happen

 Skimming a stone is a bit like whistling – you need everything to be in the right place at the right time to make it happen.
 But when it does, it’s magical.

 Maybe you’ll be a natural stone skimming champion and get it right first time.
 But if not, don’t let the difficulty level of this activity scare you off.
 Put in a little practice and you'll soon have your stones bouncing off the surface of the water like a pro.

 And when you get it just right, make sure you enjoy the moment.
 Feel the smooth stone in your palm before you throw it.
 Watch how the stone dances across the water and look out for the rippled circles it leaves behind.